awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AvailabilityZones`  <a name="cfn-rds-dbcluster-availabilityzones"></a>
-A list of Availability Zones \(AZs\) where DB instances in the DB cluster can be created\.
+A list of Availability Zones \(AZs\) where instances in the DB cluster can be created\.
 For information on AWS Regions and Availability Zones, see [Choosing the Regions and Availability Zones](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.RegionsAndAvailabilityZones.html) in the *Amazon Aurora User Guide*\.
-Valid for: Aurora DB clusters only
 *Required*: No
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `BacktrackWindow`  <a name="cfn-rds-dbcluster-backtrackwindow"></a>
 The target backtrack window, in seconds\.
 To disable backtracking, set this value to 0\.
+Currently, Backtrack is only supported for Aurora MySQL DB clusters\.
 Default: 0
 Constraints:
 + If specified, this value must be set to a number from 0 to 259,200 \(72 hours\)\.
-Valid for: Aurora MySQL DB clusters only
 *Required*: No
 *Type*: Long
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)